Academic Policies and Procedures

-Adjustments are made in the transferred credits when the credit system at the other institution is different; e.g. credits taken under a quarter system, rather than a semester system, are transferred to Binghamton at two-thirds of their quarter-credit value.
-In general, credits may be transferred only if they were earned for courses that are essentially theoretical rather than practical in nature (e.g. not practice teaching or typing courses), and if the student received a grade of C- or better, or the equivalent (C or better for students in School of Management).
+Transferred credits are adjusted when the credit system at the other institution is different; e.g. credits taken under a quarter system, rather than a semester system, are transferred to Binghamton at two-thirds of their quarter-credit value.
+In general, credits may be transferred only if they were earned for courses that are essentially theoretical rather than practical in nature (e.g., not practice teaching or typing courses), and if the student received a grade of C– or better, or the equivalent (C or better for students in the School of Management).

-All undergraduate students at the University receive a Progress Toward Degree report from the Degree Audit Reporting System (DARS).
-This report is sent to students in the middle of each semester (prior to registration for the next semester) by the Registrar's Office.
-The report shows students what program requirements have been completed and what requirements are remaining for their degrees.
-If students have questions regarding the Progress Toward Degree report, they should consult with a professional adviser in their college or school or with their major departmental adviser.
+All undergraduate students at the University are encouraged to print off a Progress Toward Degree report through the online Degree Audit Reporting System (DARS).
+This report is available on the BUSI (Binghamton University Student Information) Web Center (busi.binghamton.edu).
+The report shows students what program requirements have been completed and what requirements must still be met before a degree can be conferred.
+If students have questions regarding the Progress Toward Degree report, they should consult with a professional adviser in their college or school, or with their departmental adviser for their major.

 Double Degree Program

 A student may earn two degrees in very different fields by completing a significant amount of work (typically 30 credits) beyond that required for one degree and satisfying requirements for both programs.
-Harpur College offers combined programs of study with Decker School of Nursing, School of Education and Human Development, School of Management and certain programs in Watson School.
+Harpur College offers combined programs of study with the Decker School of Nursing, College of Community and Public Affairs, School of Management and certain programs in the Watson School.
 To learn more about requirements and application procedures, contact the academic advising office of the college or school in which you are enrolled.

-The Schedule of Classes, available online at busi.binghamton.edu and in print, is the final list of courses for each semester.
-This schedule includes course meeting days and times, number of credits, General Education indicators and special notes.
-The Course Guide, available each semester online at busi.binghamton.edu, contains course descriptions and prerequisite/corequisite listings.
+The Schedule of Classes, available online at busi.binghamton.edu, is the official list of courses offered for each semester.
+This schedule includes course meeting days and times, instructors, number of credits, General Education indicators, special notes, course descriptions and prerequisite/co-requisite listings.